 Over the 22-month long span of the program, mandatory courses, electives, optional sessions and workshops, along with executive coaching, colloquia speakers, and other experiences help build advanced leadership knowledge and skills.

 During the first residence weeks in July, you will study conceptual frameworks for analyzing group dynamics, diagnosing performance problems and designing appropriate interventions in Managing Groups and Teams.
-In the spring, you will explore how to understand and utilize the dynamics of power, organization, and decision-making to achieve objectives in Power & Politics and you will practice the interpersonal and communication skills needed to bring a desired result in Introduction to Negotiation.
+In the spring, you will explore how to understand and utilize the dynamics of power, organization, and decision-making to achieve objectives in Power & Politics and you will practice the interpersonal and communication skills in Introduction to Negotiation.

 In the second year, you’ll start the Leadership Practicum course, where you’ll practice delivering and receiving feedback, access professional coaching and learn the skills to coach others.
-You’ll also take additional required courses including Designing and Leading Organizations and Business Ethics.
-You can take a deeper dive into leadership topics through our elective offerings, which rotate annually.
-Past electives have included Everyday Leadership, Corporate Governance, and Network Interventions, Took Kit for Change Agents
+You’ll also take additional courses including Designing and Leading Organizations and Business Ethics.

 The Leadership Development Curriculum is Designed to: